 Yellowhammer is unique among farmland birds in that its population was stable until the mid 1980s, followed by a decline, suggesting that it alone was affected by some change that occurred in the 1980s (Siriwardena et al. 1998a).
-Although long-term demographic trends presented here show no linear changes over time (see above), there is some evidence that survival rates decreased during the initial period of decline (Siriwardena et al. 1998b, 2000a, Kyrkos 1997), and that breeding performance tended to improve (Siriwardena et al. 2000b).
-However, declines in clutch size, brood size and nest success were formerly of NRS concern (Leech & Barimore 2008).
+There is some evidence that survival rates decreased during the initial period of decline (Siriwardenaet al. 1998b, 2000a, Kyrkos 1997), and that breeding performance tended to improve (Siriwardena et al. 2000b).
+Long-term demographic trends presented here (see above) show that nest failure rate at the egg stage decreased during the decline and the breeding improvement consequently improved.